Unit: 6th Lincolnshire Regiment

-The son of Mr. Charles and Mrs. Amelia Leach of Stixwould Road, Woodhall Spa, Maurice enlisted at Lincoln.
+The son of Mr. Charles and Mrs. Amelia Leach of Stixwould Road, help Woodhall Spa, viagra sale Maurice enlisted at Lincoln.
 He was just 19 years of age when he died.
 I have been unable to establish if he was the brother of J.W.
-Leach, who is also commemorated on the Memorial.
+Leach, drug who is also commemorated on the Memorial.
 He served with the 4th Lincolns.

 Under the Army reforms, introduced by the Secretary of State for War Richard Haldane, of 1907, the existing Yeomanry and Volunteer forces were to be combined under a new organisation to be known as the Territorial Force.
 In 1908 the 3 existing volunteer battalions of the Lincolnshire Rifle Volunteers, were reorganised to form the Lincolns 4th and 5th Battalions.
 On the outbreak of war in August 1914, the territorial force was immediately mobilised and, as part of the 46th Division, the 4th battalion went overseas.
 On the 1st March 1915, both the 4th and 5th Lincolns disembarked at Havre; thus the 46th Division gained the distinction of becoming the first territorial division to arrive in France.
 Between the 9th and 26th March the 4th Lincolns proceeded by stages to the front line, arriving at Ploegstreert for instruction in trench duties.